If you don’t want to waste money on a property that needs a repair job worth thousands, you should consider getting a property survey report.

 The HomeLevel Report is new and bespoke.
 It’s more detailed than the HomeBuyer alternative, but much easier to understand.

 Digital reports delivered in just a few days

 Typically, because of its age, the HomeBuyer Report is compiled using pen and paper.
 RICS Surveyors follow a strict checklist set out by RICS to create your report.
 But this often takes time.

 Powered by GoReport, the bespoke HomeLevel Report is compiled using a smartphone or tablet.
 It not only increases efficiency, enabling us to work faster, but also reduces the risk of errors and increases the level of detail we can record.
 Better still, we can digitally deliver your report within a few days.

 Level 2 property surveys are affordable and suitable for relatively modern homes with few modifications.
 But if you intend to extensively renovate a property or purchase a home in desperate need of repair, you might want to choose the Full Building Survey, the most detailed property survey of all.
 It comes with photos and cost-estimates for specific repairs.
 It also includes a mortgage valuation and lots of advice.

 At Novello Chartered Surveyors, we believe that the HomeLevel is the obvious choice for anybody who needs a Level 2 property survey.
 It’s more information-packed, relevant in today’s market and intuitive than the HomeBuyer, despite being the same price.

-Learn more about HomeLevel, why it’s becoming increasingly sought-after, and how we can deliver a comprehensive report to your inbox within two days.
+Learn more about HomeLevel, why it’s becoming increasingly sought-after, and how we can deliver a comprehensive report to your inbox within just a few days.